St Dwynwen’s Day

-Dwynwen was Wales' patron saint of lovers, and this day is the Welsh equivelant to St Valentine's day.
+Dwynwen was Wales' patron saint of lovers, and this day is the Welsh equivalent to St Valentine's Day.

-However, we are a romantic country, and we also celebrate St Valentine’s day on 14 February!
+However, we are a romantic country, and also celebrate St Valentine’s day on 14 February!

 The story of Dwynwen dates back to the 5th century, when Dwynwen fell in love with a Prince called Maelon Dafodrill.
 Her father, Brychan Brycheiniog, was determined that she would marry another man.

-Dwynwen was devastated that she couldn’t marry her true love and begged God to make her forget Maelon.
+Dwynwen was devastated that she couldn’t marry her true love.
+She begged God to make her forget about Maelon.
 An angel visited Dwynwen and gave her a potion.
 The potion was supposed to make her have no memory of Maelon and turned him into a block of ice.

 Dwynwen was then granted three wishes.
 Firstly she wished for Maelon to be thawed, secondly that God meet the hopes and dreams of true lovers and thirdly she wished that she would never marry.

 On the island there is a well where, according to legend, a sacred fish swims.
 It is said that the fish can predict the happiness of relationships.
 Visitors still go to the well today, hoping that the water will boil, meaning that love and good luck will follow them.